Honduran migrants head for Guatemala border as police wait

 Pressure to migrate has only been building.
 Central America was hit with two Category 4 hurricanes in November, devastating a region already struggling with the pandemic.
 The storms destroyed crops, shuttered businesses and displaced thousands.

-Migrants have also expressed hope that they could receive a warmer welcome at the U.S. border under the administration of incoming President Joe Biden.
+Migrants have also expressed hope that they could receive a warmer welcome at the U.S. border under the administration of President-elect Joe Biden, who takes office next week.

 Associated Press writers Sonny Figueroa in Guatemala City and Mark Stevenson in Mexico City contributed to this report.